MPX0222/Research-Paper-Space/Readme.md

 > |-------------|------------|--------------------|------------|
 > | [Github-Page](https://github.com/woooodyy/llm-agent-paper-list) | [Arxiv-Page](https://arxiv.org/pdf/2309.07864v3.pdf) | [PaperWithCode-Page](https://paperswithcode.com/paper/the-rise-and-potential-of-large-language) | ✔ |
 >
 >  ***Summarize** : Survey of LLM-based Agents.
-The idea and demonstration of the LLM-based Multi-Agent System is extremely inspired.*
+The idea and demonstration of the LLM-based Multi-Agent System is extremely inspired.
+A traditional and excellent work of Multi-Agents is showed in[ 16.
+Exploring Large Language Models for Communication Games: An Empirical Study on Werewolf](https://paperswithcode.com/paper/deep-model-fusion-a-survey).*

 ***13. Data-centric Artificial Intelligence: A Survey （Rice University & Texas A&M University, 2023.07）*** :